danielward27/softcvi/README.md

+# SoftCE
-## SoftCE: contrastive estimation of posteriors
+## Contrastive estimation of posteriors with self-generated soft labels
 TODO